Rebecca Thompson: Career

 In 2008, Thompson joined the American Physical Society as Head of Public Outreach.
 At APS, Thompson created the comic series Spectra: The Original Laser Superhero.
 The series, illustrated by Kerry G. Johnson and published by Physics Central, followed a middle school student (Lucy Hene) with laser-related superpowers.
 These included being able to pass through transparent surfaces, change colors depending on her levels of energy and play compact discs.
 The comic book was popular amongst physicist and comic book readers, and was part of the annual comic book convention San Diego Comi-Con'.

+Thompson contributed research and text to the American Physical Society's comic and activity book for middle school students, Nikola Tesla and the Electric Fair.

 Thompson was elected Fellow of the American Physical Society in 2016.
 Thompson is a fan of Game of Thrones, and wrote Fire, Ice, and Physics, the Science of Game of Thrones for MIT Press in 2019.
 In 2019 Thompson joined Fermilab as Head of the Office of Education and Public Outreach.
 The American Association for the Advancement of Science selected Thompson as a fellow in 2023.

+Endurance sports and death

+During her graduate studies Thompson also began doing endurance sports, completing several Ironman races..
+In the 2020s she began to focus on open-water swimming and made concrete plans to complete the Triple Crown of Swimming: three marathon open-water swims, each more than 20 miles long with significantly challenging conditions.
+She completed the 20 Bridges challenge in 2025.

+Thompson died on July 26, 2026 after going into cardiac arrest while swimming the Catalina Channel.